thiagofuruchima/deeplearning_brazilian_cars_classifier/README.md

 ## Dataset <a name="dataset"></a>

-Our dataset contains 103.489 brazilian car pictures (train: 62093, valid: 20698, test: 20698) of 129 different car types.
+Our dataset contains 103.489 pictures of 129 different brazilian car types (train: 62093, valid: 20698, test: 20698).

-The dataset is severely unbalanced.
-The table below shows the most extreme cases (train set):
+The dataset is severely unbalanced, ranging from 186 to 641 images for each car type.
+The table below shows the most extreme cases.
+The histogram presents the unbalanced situation:

 <pre>
 Model        N_Images